 Spanish director Jaume Balguero is a former film fanzine editor who became a feature-film director with The Nameless (1999) that gained reasonable acclaim on the genre festival circuit.
 Since then, Balaguero has gone onto a regular output of horror films with the likes of Darkness (2002), Fragile (2005) and Muse (2017) in English language, as well as the story for The Nun (2005), writing the script for Inside (2016) and producing Summer Camp (2015).
 The greatest hit he had was the Found Footage zombie [Rec] (2007), co-directed with Paco Plaza, which became a substantial hit and spawned sequels and an English-language remake.
 Balaguero and Plaza subsequently returned for [Rec] 2 (2009), while Balaguero on his own next went onto direct [Rec]4: Apocalypse (2014).

 We have had films about people in weird apartment buildings beginning with Roman Polanski’s The Tenant (1976) and its paranoiac view of a mousy tenant who regards all the others in the building as conspiring against him.
-Others have taken their clue from Polanski in various ways, including Apartment Zero (1988), Pacific Heights (1990), The Apartment Complex (1999), Fever (1999), The 4th Floor (1999), One Point 0/Paranoia 1.0 (2004) and Next Door (2005).
+Others have taken their clue from Polanski in various ways, including Apartment Zero (1988), Pacific Heights (1990), The Apartment Complex (1999), Fever (1999), The 4th Floor (1999), One Point 0/Paranoia 1.0 (2004), Next Door (2005) and 1BR (2019).
 Most of these take the point-of-view of the tenants and are thrillers centred around their dealing with menacing neighbours.
 The film that Sleep Tight resembles the most is The Resident (2011), which had tenant Hilary Swank dealing with sinister landlord Jeffrey Dean Morgan who kept sneaking into her apartment while she was asleep, drugging and then molesting her.